How monday.com scales code reviews with AI — live Nov 12 at 12PM EST →

 Pricing:

-• Free Tier: Includes core features for individual users.
+• Free Tier: Includes core features such as Repo Grokking and basic integration with IDEs.

 7. Amazon Q Developer